 Spectre is infuriating.

 Being a huge sucker for continuity, the mention of events from Casino Royale, Quantum of Solace (I still quite like it) and Skyfall tickles my fussy bone no end, even if it’s a bit awkward.

-Big releases always bring them with a high level of hype and it’s easy to get caught up in it.
-Spectre is an entertaining film, but much like Skyfall, so much is done right that the missteps are all the more obvious.
+Spectre is an entertaining film, but even more so than Skyfall, so much is done right that the missteps are all the more obvious.

 Note – In the cinema there was an advert for Heineken featuring Craig.
 The longer haircut he sports there look rather dashing on him, and much more Bond.